MojosBeans100/CI-MS5-loveplants/README.md

 The images are also highly varying in terms of the way the plant is style, presented, and the background colours and contents.

 While this is unfortunate, the developer felt it was important to build up a reasonable database of products and thus these images were deemed acceptable for the purpose of creating this e-commerce project.
 In reality, a true e-commerce store would most likely have original photos which aligned better in terms of content and size.

+## Faceted Filtering
+The developer attempted to mimic a common feature in e-commerce websites, which is to provide users faceted searching of products, in order to narrow down their view of products.

+This was achieved by maintaining the previous filter criteria when applying another.
+When products are narrowed down by plant category, for example floor plants, this criteria is maintained when filtering again by, for example, price.

 [Back to top](#love-plants)